-Honey toast or Shibuya toast box is a delicious yet surprisingly easy dessert to make.
-The sweet treat has become a popular option to have in dessert cafes all over Asia, including in Singapore, Taiwan and Malaysia.
+Honey toast or Shibuya toast box is a delicious yet surprisingly easy dessert.
+The sweet treat has become a popular option in dessert cafes all over Asia, including in Singapore, Taiwan, and Malaysia.

 Jump to: